mshwery/mattshwery.com/_posts/2013-03-28-Device-Independence.md

 #### When should I aim for responsive design?

 Generally, device agnosticism is a good idea.
 Unless you have a specific reason for rigidity.
 Cennydd Bowles has a nice method to help you figure out when to use RWD – he calls [the gradient chart](http://cennydd.co.uk/2013/the-gradient-chart).

+#### RWD tips & tricks

+Fortunately, W3C has many proposals and drafts that will be coming of age soon.
+I mention some of my favorites in the talk:

+<script async class="speakerdeck-embed" data-id="5e815a0064530130f08a12313d04fda1" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>